 We have produced some leaflets which record some of the experiences of adult cochlear implant patients who have been deaf for a long time:

-- Early experiences of having a Cochlear Implant (simplified).pdf [pdf] 514KB
+- Early experiences of having a Cochlear Implant (full).pdf [pdf] 483KB

 The video clips below show a range of different patient experiences but all had their cochlear implant after long-term deafness.